 Vacation (Annual Leave) Payment

-- They must have six months continuous service with the State of Texas.
+- Six months continuous service with any State of Texas agency

 Floating Holiday Payment

 Upon separation from university employment or transfer to another state agency, an employee shall be paid for any unused floating holiday balance.
 If the employee is also eligible to be paid for unused vacation hours, this payment should be made on the same voucher.
 Floating holiday hours should be listed as a separate item on the voucher, and not combined with the vacation balance.

 FLSA Overtime Payment

 Anemployee must be compensated for any unused, banked overtime if one ofthe following situations occurs: